mbucchia/OpenXR-Vk-D3D12/README.md

-# OpenXR Vulkan to Direct3D 12 interop
+# OpenXR Vulkan on Direct3D 12 interoperability layer

 This software enables OpenXR apps developed for Vulkan to work with OpenXR runtimes that have support for Direct3D 12 and not Vulkan.